sway

 • Their effect on the compositor:

-• Inhibiting sleep
+• Inhibiting the idle manager

-for_window [app_id="pavucontrol"] floating enable
+[app_id="pavucontrol"] floating enable

-for_window [app_id="org.twosheds.iwgtk|iwgtk"] floating enable
+[app_id="org.twosheds.iwgtk|iwgtk"] floating enable

-for_window [app_id="qutebrowser"] {
+for_window [app_id="qutebrowser|mpv"] {

 inhibit_idle fullscreen